 Molecular signals responsible for therapeutic effects of ketamine and psilocybin

 Neural rewiring in the brain likely underpins the long-term beneficial effects of psychedelics, however the molecular signals that initiate the plasticity processes remain unidentified.
-Here, using single-cell sequencing technologies, we are determining the specific molecules in neurons that are essential for kickstarting psychedelics’ effects on neural plasticity.
+Using single-cell sequencing and spatial transcriptomics, we are determining the specific molecules in neurons that are essential for kickstarting psychedelics’ effects on neural plasticity.

 In the Media